On the Wasserstein Geodesic Principal Component Analysis of probability measures: Introduction

 Interestingly, unlike in the Hilbert setting, this criterion is \emph{not} equivalent to maximizing the variance of the projections, which leads to a different notion of PCA on Riemannian manifolds (see \cite{sommer2010differential, sommer2014optimization}).

-For one-dimensional probability measures, geodesic PCA \eqref{eq:pca_intro} and its linearized approximation coincide, as the embedding into a tangent space is then an isometry when constrained to a convex set \cite{bigot2017geodesic}.
+\paragraph{Related works} TPCA in the Wasserstein space was considered by \cite{wang2013linear} through the use of the linearized Wasserstein distance.
+In a similar approach, \cite{boissard2015distribution} restrict to distributions that can be obtained by deforming a single template measure.
+For one-dimensional probability measures, \cite{bigot2017geodesic} have shown that GPCA and its linearized approximation TPCA coincide, as the embedding into a tangent space is then an isometry when constrained to a convex set.
 An algorithm in this case has been proposed in \cite{cazelles2018geodesic}, with an approximate extension in dimension 2.
-For higher-dimensional measures, performing exact GPCA in the Wasserstein space remains challenging, starting with geodesic parametrization.
-In \cite{seguy2015principal}, the authors point out the difficulty of parametrizing tangent vectors at a given point --a necessary step to parametrize geodesic components-- leading them to replace geodesics by generalized geodesics \cite{ambrosio2008gradient}.
-In this paper, we show that the delicate task of performing exact GPCA using the Wasserstein Riemannian structure can be bypassed, without changing the geometry, by lifting the probability distributions to the space of (non necessarily optimal) maps that pushforward a given reference measure, as described by Otto \cite{otto2001geometry}.
-This approach is independent of the chosen reference measure and yields a convenient way to parametrize geodesics and define orthogonality with respect to the Wasserstein metric.
+For higher-dimensional measures, \cite{seguy2015principal} solve an approximate version of GPCA, replacing geodesics by generalized geodesics as defined in \cite{ambrosio2008gradient}.
+Despite all this, a method to solve the \emph{exact} GPCA problem described in \eqref{eq:pca_intro} is still missing for $\R^d$-valued probability measures.
+The goal of this paper is to fill this gap.